cpp-for-yourself/lectures-and-homeworks/lectures/googletest.md

 ### How to run a Google test?
 <!-- Talking head -->
-Now with these tests defined and our CMake configured to discover them, let's see how to run them!
+Now with these tests defined and our CMake configured to discover them, we can eventually actually run them!

 <!-- B-roll building and executing -->
 We now just need to build the project again and run `ctest`: